Is Grounding Scientifically Proven? A Balanced Look at Earthing Research

 Because of this, major health organizations do not recognize grounding as a medical therapy.
 Any potential benefits should be viewed as supportive or lifestyle-related, not therapeutic.

-As grounding gained popularity, commercial products emerged to provide grounding indoors or while wearing shoes.
+As grounding gained popularity, commercial products emerged to provide grounding products indoors and outdoors.
 These include grounding shoes, mats, and bed sheets.

 Grounding Shoes Explained: How They Work (and Why Regular Shoes Don’t)